Terms of Use

 9. INTELLECTUAL PROPERTY RIGHTS

 9.1 Ownership.
 The Parties acknowledge that Synerio is the owner of all right, title and interest in and to the Platform, its software, and all rights of copyright and rights of patentability in and to same.
-It is acknowledged that during the course of use of the Services hereunder, Client or others may recommend certain enhancements or modifications to the software or the Services.
-Any right to use by Synerio of the information in such requests or recommendations shall be granted to Synerio so that any development from same or enhancements relating to same shall be thereafter owned by Synerio to the extent utilized in any of its software or works, and Client hereby assigns all right, title and interest to same to Synerio for such purpose.
+It is acknowledged that during the course of use of the Services hereunder, Customer or others may recommend certain enhancements or modifications to the software or the Services.
+Any right to use by Synerio of the information in such requests or recommendations shall be granted to Synerio so that any development from same or enhancements relating to same shall be thereafter owned by Synerio to the extent utilized in any of its software or works, and Customer hereby assigns all right, title and interest to same to Synerio for such purpose.

 9.3 Data Back-Up.
-It is acknowledged that upon termination or expiration of this Agreement, Client will not have access to Client data through Synerio or its Platform at that time or thereafter.
+It is acknowledged that upon termination or expiration of this Agreement, Customer will not have access to Customer data through Synerio or its Platform at that time or thereafter.
 It is understood that individual information such as patient healthcare information on the Platform may still be accessible by authorized patients and their Authorized healthcare providers in such event to the extent and in accordance with the provisions herein.

 9.4 Only Express License.
 No rights or licenses are granted under this Agreement except as expressly forth herein.